HJZollner/SpecVis/examples/Example.md

 ## 4 - Normal correlation plots

-`spvs_Correaltion()` function is used to generate correlation plots.
+`spvs_Correlation()` function is used to generate correlation plots.

-Now we are going to create a number of correaltion plots.
-The correlation plot can visualize global, correaltions and within group correaltions.
+Now we are going to create a number of correlation plots.
+The correlation plot can visualize global, correlations and within group correlations.
 Further, different sub-groups can be specified within a groups, in our case we have the vendor as groups and the half split of each site is going to be the sub-group.
 The first variable is a list of dataframes, each dataframe corresponds to one group.
 The second variable is again added to the axis lables.
 The third variable is the list of measures to be correlated (e.g. the sub-plots of metabolites).
 The fourth variable indicates the which measure to be plotted as x- and y-axis (e.g. Osprey and LCModel).
 The fifth varaible indicates the group, which corresponds to each dataframe named in the list (e.g. GE, Philips, Siemens).
 The sixth variable indicates if a sub-grouping (e.g. per site) should be added.
-The reamianing variables are lower and upper limit, number of columns and title.
+The remaining variables are lower and upper limit, number of columns and title.
 ```r
 lowerLimit <- c(0.75,.05,0.4,0.75)
 upperLimit <- c(2.1,0.33,1.22,2.75)